ninoNinkovic/LiveStamps/README.md

 "separator" : " ",            # Separator used for "auto" multi value stamps
 ```

 Of course advanced users may use any regex pattern they desire, for instance date matching.
-You must be extra carefult not to make your patterns too loose, and remember to escape slashes and other characters becaus ethe input is in JSON format.
+You must be extra careful not to make your patterns too loose, and remember to escape slashes and other characters becaus ethe input is in JSON format.

 **Custom Regex for dd-mm-yyyy:**